wangdh226/Simple2DGame/README.md

 * **Animations** - Set up various animation states and triggers(conditions) for each animation so that the character sprite reflects player state.
 * **OnValidate** - Developed workflow for automatically finding components in Inspector via OnValidate workflow, instead of just using GetComponent everywhere.
 * **Vectors** - Practice using and manipulating Vectors to determine various game state interactions
+* **Camera** - Spent some time trying to manipulate the Main Camera before learning about Cinemachine and virtual cameras.
+Now using virtual cam to follow player movement, and maybe add a some extra lookahead functionality in future(lookdown + lookup).